 Below this is where you set the desired step size and we give you some presets: 100 kHz and 1, 10, and 100 MHz.
 Select “Other” and you can enter any step size between 100 Hz and 1000 MHz.
 The signal generators can be configured to linearly sweep through a range of frequencies, and setting this up is simple.
 Enter the start and end frequencies and sweep time.
-You can’t make a mistake because minimum start and end frequency limits are specific to the Lab Brick signal generator you’re using.
-The sweep time can be set from 1 ms to 1000 s.
+(You can’t make a mistake because minimum start and end frequency limits are specific to the Lab Brick signal generator you’re using.
+The sweep time can be set from 1 ms to 1000 s).

 The software will sweep once if you select “One Time” and “Stop” disables the sweep.
 Select “Repeat” and the signal generator will repeatedly sweep from the start to end frequency, blank the retrace, and begin the sweep again at the start frequency.
 You can also perform a “bidirectional sweep” by checking the box enabling this function.
 In a bidirectional sweep the signal generator sweeps from the start frequency to the end frequency and back again.
 Sweep time is the time is takes to go from start to stop frequencies so the full cycle from the start frequency back to the start frequency is twice the specified sweep time.

+NOTE: After setting frequency and power, you can save the current settings in the device from the File menu at the top of the screen, so the next time you power-up the signal generator this state will be recalled.
 One of the useful functions in our software is the ability to allow the Lab Brick generators to operate from a USB power source (a USB hub) even if they’re not connected to a computer.
 Once you’ve configured the generator and saved the setting, remove the power by unplugging the instrument from the USB hub.
-When power is again applied whether from USB hub or USB battery pack the instrument will operate at the saved setting.
+When power is again applied whether from USB hub or USB battery pack, the instrument will operate at the saved setting.

 There may be times when you’ll want to synchronize the Lab Brick from an external 10-MHz clock reference.
 To do that, connect the source to the BNC connectors on the instruments and select External Reference from the Control menu.
 The display will show a check mark next to External Reference command.
 You can also toggle between reference sources using the F3 key on the keyboard.

-The Lab Brick instruments can generate pulse modulation, which you enable and configure from Pulse Mode, which lets you control pulse width and pulse repetition interval.
+Lab Brick Signal Generators can generate pulse modulation, which you enable and configure from Pulse Mode, which lets you control pulse width and pulse repetition interval.
 The minimum pulse width is 100 ns and minimum pulse repetition rate is equal to the pulse width plus 100 ns.
 An external pulse trigger can be enabled via a BNC connector on the Lab Brick.
 Similarly, external pulse modulation can be applied from another BNC connector.

-An optional feature of the generators is a frequency sweep triggering, which lets you control the start time of the linear frequency sweep via a TTL control signal on Sweep Trigger Input BNC connector.
+An optional feature of the generators is a frequency sweep trigger, which lets you control the start time of the linear frequency sweep via a TTL control signal on Sweep Trigger Input BNC connector.